21 days of Purification Retreat with Berdhanya

 This retreat combines Berdhanya Teachings with the science of yoga and Ayurveda.
 Ayurveda has a branch of purification called Panchakarma, the natural way to regenerate and purify body, mind, and spirit.

-Dr. Shamna Prajith tailors the panchakarma regeneration program, including daily bodywork, herbal formulas, and a light vegetarian diet.
+Dr. Shamna Prajith tailors the Panchakarma regeneration program, which includes daily bodywork, herbal formulas, and a light vegetarian diet.
 Berdhanya will support your purification with daily teachings, meditations, and yoga.
 Also, enjoy energetic reading from Shaman Matthew Cosgrove and cultural activities with the Kerala community.

-This program is truly holistic, regenerative and deep.
-If this is your first time, we suggest a Practical Awakening course as a familiarization of practices and teachings.
+This program is truly holistic, regenerative, and deep.
+If this is your first time, we recommend the Practical Awakening course as a way to familiarize yourself with the practices and teachings.

 Please contact us info@berdhanya.ca